Stacksyz/ZenList/README.md

 # ZenList - Minecraft Server List

-ZenList is a sleek and user-friendly Minecraft server list and status checker website.
-It allows users to add, browse, and monitor Minecraft servers while maintaining a clean and efficient design inspired by ismcserver.online.
+ZenList is a sleek and user-friendly Minecraft server list and status checker website.<br>
+It allows users to add, browse, and monitor Minecraft servers while maintaining a clean and efficient design.

 ---